GraceTG/NumericalMethods/README.md

 # NumericalMethods
 Course Algorithms
-These algorithms were created during an introductory numerical analysis course.
-Matlab was used to implament these algorithms.
+These algorithms were created during Mech 105, an introductory numerical analysis course.
+Matlab was used to write and implament these algorithms.